 DIRECTV, Inc. v.
 Commonwealth of Massachusetts Department of Revenue, Suffolk Superior Court.
 Satellite-television providers DIRECTV and Dish Network claim that the excise tax on the sale of direct broadcast satellite services to subscribers or customers in the Commonwealth (enacted by Mass.
 St. 2009, c.
 27, sec.
 61 and 150) violates the Commerce Clause of the United States Constitution and the equal protection clauses of the United States and Massachusetts Constitution.
 Were the providers to prevail, the potential refund of taxes collected under the statute may exceed \$10 million for each tax year, and a corresponding amount of annual revenue would be unavailable for collection in future tax years.
 But on November 21, 2012, the Court (Billings, J.) granted summary judgment in favor of the Department, declaring that M.G.L. c.
 64M, §§ 1 et seq., which imposes a tax on direct broadcast satellite services, does not violate the Commerce Clause or the Equal Protection Clause of the U.S. Constitution.
-The providers appealed on January 25, 2013.
-The Superior Court is currently assembling the record.
+The providers appealed on January 25, 2013, and their brief in the Massachusetts Appeals Court is currently due on April 28, 2014.
+They also have applied to the Supreme Judicial Court for direct appellate review of their appeal.
 In late 2012, the providers also filed petitions for relief with the Appellate Tax Board.
 A status conference in the Board proceedings is scheduled for May 8, 2014.

 Allied Domecq Spirits & Wines USA, Inc. v.
 Commissioner of Revenue, Appellate Tax Board.
 This case, which if resolved adversely to the Commissioner could mean a loss of \$31.7 million in tax revenue, initially involved multiple issues, but only one remains at this stage: a finding of no nexus by the auditor with respect to a subsidiary with large losses.
 The ATB bifurcated the case, and the 'no nexus' adjustment was tried on April 15, 2009.
 On April 1, 2010, the Board decided the 'no nexus' issue in the Commissioner's favor.
 The parties agreed to settle the case by settling all the issues other than the one the Board has decided, so that the taxpayer can then appeal the Board's decision on that one issue.
 After signing a settlement agreement, the parties filed a stipulation with the ATB, which then issued a decision on November 9, 2011.
 On May 22, 2013, the Appellate Tax Board issued Findings of Fact and a Report in favor of the Commissioner in the corporate excise tax case for the years ended August 31, 1996 through August 31, 2004.
 The Commissioner argued that the losses of Allied Domecq's affiliate, Allied Domecq North America Corporation ("ADNAC"), had been properly excluded from Allied Domecq's Massachusetts combined group because the transactions that ADNAC relied on as creating nexus with Massachusetts lacked business purpose or economic substance.
 Briefs for both parties have been filed in the Appeals Court.
-A date for oral argument has not yet been set.
+The Court has sent notice to the parties requesting information on availability for oral argument in April 2014.